APercy/trike/README.md

 During the cruise flight, it is ideal to keep the power setting below the red range, to control fuel consumption.
-Use the climb indicator to stabilize altitude, as at high altitudes you lose support and you spend more fuel.
+Use the climb indicator to stabilize altitude, as at high altitudes you lose lift and you spend more fuel.

 For landing, a traffic circuit can be made, lowering the power and increasing the angle of attack of the wing to reduce speed and altitude (acting as a flap).